2 Jan 2019

 Ribbon of Years (by Robin Lee Hatcher)

 Some years ago, I read and liked some of the novels by Robin Lee Hatcher.
-She’s an American Christian writer, and I find many books in the US Christian fiction genre to be rather trite, but on the whole I thought this author’s books were well-written, covering some rather deeper topics than is typical.
+She’s an American Christian writer.
+I find many books in the US Christian fiction genre to be rather trite, but on the whole I thought this author’s books were well-written.
+Some of them cover rather deeper topics than is typical.

 It’s a good device to begin the book, but unfortunately it doesn’t really work for the rest of it.
 Every so often we’re whizzed back to 2001, and another item is taken out of the box, then after a page or two the action returns (albeit with a leap forward in Miriam’s life) to the 20th century.
 Julianna isn’t developed as a person, and by the final section, I’d forgotten who the other people in her life were.